WHIPS-team/WHIPS4/README.md

     We wish to thank the University of Wisconsin-Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
-WHIPS was developed by Tracey Holloway, Jacob Oberman and Peidon Wang, with funding from the NASA Air Quality Applied Science Team (AQAST) and the NASA Health and Air Quality Applied Sciences Team (HAQAST).
+WHIPS was developed by Tracey Holloway, Jacob Oberman, Peidong Wang, and Eliot Kim, with funding
+    from the NASA Air Quality Applied Science Team (AQAST), the NASA
+    Health and Air Quality Applied Sciences Team (HAQAST), and the The State of Texas Air Quality Research Program (AQRP).

 QUICK START